 The TCL 5 Series is a good TV for most uses.
-It's great for gaming because it has VRR support, a quick response time, and low input lag for responsive gaming.
-It's very good for watching movies in SDR or HDR because it displays deep blacks and has a full-array local dimming feature, but the local dimming isn't anything special.
-It's good for watching sports and decent for TV shows because it gets bright and has decent reflection handling.
-However, it has narrow viewing angles and doesn't properly upscale 480p content like from DVDs.
+It's great for gaming thanks to its low input lag, quick response time, and variable refresh rate support.
+It's very good for watching movies in a dark room thanks as it displays deep blacks and has a full-array local dimming feature, but the local dimming feature isn't the best, and there's some blooming around bright areas of the screen.
+It's good for watching sports and decent for shows in a bright room, as it has good enough brightness to overcome some glare.
+However, it has a narrow viewing angle, so the image degrades when viewed from the side, making it a poor choice for a wide seating arrangement.

-The TCL 5 Series 2021 is good for watching sports.
+The TCL 5 Series 2021 is good for watching sports in a bright room.
 Motion looks smooth thanks to the quick response time, and it performs well in bright rooms because it gets bright enough to fight glare and has decent reflection handling.
-Unfortunately, our unit has signs of dirty screen effect in the center, which could be noticeable during sports.
-Its viewing angles are also narrow, so it's not a good choice for watching sports with a large group of friends.
+Unfortunately, there's some dirty screen effect in the center, which is distracting when watching sports.
+It also has narrow viewing angles, so it's not a good choice for watching sports with a large group of friends as only people sitting directly in front will see a proper image.

 The TCL S546 is great for gaming.
 It has a quick response time and low input lag for a smooth and responsive gaming experience.
-It has a few extra gaming features like FreeSync and ALLM support, but it's limited to HDMI 2.0, so you can't take full advantage of the PS5 or Xbox Series X. It's great for dark room gaming as it has a high contrast ratio, but the local dimming feature isn't anything special.
+It has a few extra gaming features like FreeSync and ALLM support, but it's limited to HDMI 2.0 bandwidth, so you can't take full advantage of the PS5 or Xbox Series X. It's great for dark room gaming as it has a high contrast ratio, but the local dimming feature isn't anything special.

 The TCL 5 Series is very good for watching HDR movies.
 It delivers deep and uniform blacks thanks to its fantastic contrast and excellent uniformity.
 It has a full-array local dimming feature, but it doesn't do much to improve the picture quality in dark scenes as there's blooming around bright objects.
 It supports both HDR10+ and Dolby Vision and displays a wide color gamut, but doesn't get bright enough to make highlights pop.